backstage/backstage/plugins/scaffolder-backend-module-gitea/README.md

 **NOTE**: As backstage will issue HTTPS/TLS requests to the gitea instance, it is needed to configure `gitea` with a valid certificate or at least with a self-signed certificate `gitea cert --host localhost -ca`.
 Don't forget to set the env var `NODE_EXTRA_CA_CERTS` to point to the CA file before launching backstage !

-When done, you can use the action in your template:
+When done, you can create a template which:

+- Declare the `RepoUrlPicker` within the `spec/parameters` section to select the gitea hosts
+- Include a step able to publish by example the newly generated project using the action `action: publish:gitea`

 ```yaml
 apiVersion: scaffolder.backstage.io/v1beta3